-Paphos is home to a number of historical buildings, archaeological sites, ruins of ancient civilizations, and stunning art, which is why visiting some of the following spots should be on your to-do list:
+Let's begin with the more ancient side of things to see.
+Paphos is home to a number of historical buildings, archaeological sites, ruins of ancient civilisations, and stunning art.
+These archaeological sites in Paphos should definitely be on your list of things to do.

-- Tombs of the Kings – a remarkable collection of underground tombs that were carved out of solid rock dating back to the 4th century BC
+If you only visit one archaeological site in Paphos, it should be the Tomb of the Kings.
+This remarkable collection of underground tombs are carved out of solid rock, and date back to the 4th century BC.

 - House of Dionysus – the preserved ruin of Roman villas that are known for its colourful mosaics that depict scenes from Greek mythology